mablanco/docker-metabigor/README.md

     $ docker run --rm mablanco/metabigor

-This command will discovery IP of ASN:
+This command will discover the IPs of a company/organization:

     $ echo "company" | docker run -i --rm mablanco/metabigor net --org